 The official colors of Notre Dame athletics are blue and gold and should be used in all cases when communicating on behalf of the brand.
 White is a supporting color in conjunction with blue and gold.
 In the primary color palette, green is an accent color to be used sparingly.
 This graphic shows a suggested balance of the colors for brand communication.

 Spirit Brand Color Ratio

-There are certain situations where opportunities arise to utilize an expanded color palette that ventures outside of the primary color palette.
-Typical opportunities include the occasional use of unique uniforms, such as those promoting Breast Cancer Awareness (pink).
-Though acceptable for special occasions, utilizing colors outside of the primary palette is not intended for long-term use.
+Occasional opportunities arise to use an expanded color palette that ventures outside of the primary color palette.
+Typical opportunities include the occasional use of unique uniforms, such as those promoting breast cancer awareness (pink).
+Though acceptable for special occasions, using colors outside of the primary palette is not intended for long-term initiatives.